springernature/vpat/nature-content-discovery.md

 <td>502.3.8 Text</td>
 <td>Supports with exceptions</td>
 <td>
-These pages use standard plain text in HTML.
+The pages of this product use standard plain text in HTML.

 The "manage cookies" privacy centre (Third party content) uses an inappropriate aria label of "true" in place of its main heading.
 Some text in the privacy center (e.g. link text) may be present only in a title attribute, and may not be accessible to some assistive technologies.
 </td>